Mike Harden

-Michael Harden (born February 16, 1959) is a former American football player.
-He played college football as a defensive back for the University of Michigan from 1977 to 1979.
-He then played professional football in the National Football League (NFL) for 11 years as a defensive back for the Denver Broncos from 1980 to 1988 and for the Los Angeles Raiders from 1989 to 1990.
+Michael Harden (born February 16, 1959) is an American former professional football player who was a defensive back in the National Football League (NFL).
+He played college football for the Michigan Wolverines from 1977 to 1979.
+He then played in the NFL for 11 years for the Denver Broncos from 1980 to 1988 and for the Los Angeles Raiders from 1989 to 1990.

-Early years
+Early life

 Harden was born in Memphis, Tennessee, in 1959.
 He attended Central High School in Detroit.

 University of Michigan

 Harden enrolled at the University of Michigan in 1976 and played college football as a defensive back for Bo Schembechler's Michigan Wolverines football teams from 1976 to 1979.
 In September 1978, Harden and Jerry Meter both intercepted passes thrown by Joe Montana to help secure a 28–14 victory over Notre Dame.
 He was selected as a first-team defensive back on the 1978 All-Big Ten Conference football team.
 Over the course of his collegiate career, Harden had 89 tackles, 42 assists, 6 interceptions and 95 return yards, 16 pass breakups, and 3 fumble recoveries.
 Harden also returned 24 punts for 156 yards.